LohasOT/GoodReadmeGen/ExampleREADME.md

   *Steps required to install project and how to get the development environment running:*

-  Run node index.js
+  None

   ## Usage

   *Instructions and examples for use:*

-  type node index.js on gitbash or VSCode terminal
+  type node index.js in terminal or bash

   ## Contributing